 It matters because we are heading towards an ecological disaster.
 Our activities have very really contributed to global change.
 This includes the climate, ecosystem processes, animal behavior, landscape changes and mass extinction.
 Only if every citizen of the world; and I mean every citizen accepts this fact, we can rectify the situation we are facing.
 If we accept this, the change that will happen will happen in 5 years or less.
 That’s the power of our will.

 *Actually, that is the answer.
 These two places are poles apart!
 The reason ice cover in Antarctica is rising has a lot to do with the cold ocean current circling the continent.
 It constantly upwells the water in it.
 This water is cold, hence the name: cold current.
-It is negating much of the climate change effects in the region.
+It is negating much of the climate change effects in the region, for now.

 **This actually happened.
 An earthquake hit Italy in April, 2009.
 Some random guy on a radio show predicted that the earthquake will hit, to the day.
 People went crazy.
 Geologists said that it’s unlikely that that can happen.
 But it happened.
 For this, they were jailed with a charge of manslaughter! see here for the full report.